Sursock family: Members

-Michel Sursock was a high-ranking member of Ottoman parliament and a senior dragoman to the Persian Empire, having been granted the title "Senator of the Empire."
-Similarly, Moussa, Michel-Ibrahim and Yusuf Sursock all served as members of Ottoman parliament for a number of years, beginning in 1912.
+Michel Sursock was a high-ranking member of Ottoman parliament and a senior dragoman to the Persian Empire, having been granted the title "Senator of the Empire".
+Moussa, Michel-Ibrahim and Yusuf Sursock all served as members of the Ottoman parliament for a number of years, beginning in 1912.

-Girgi Dimitri Sursock (1852–1913), married Marie Assad Zahar and was dragoman at the German General Consulate in Beirut.
+Girgi Dimitri Sursock (1852–1913) married Marie Assad Zahar and was dragoman at the German General Consulate in Beirut.
 He was decorated with the Order of Osmanieh.
 He published several books, including Tarikh al-Yunan and Kitab al-ta'lim al-adabi.
 He was in contact with many intellectuals of al-Nahda, but also with foreign scientists, including the orientalist Martin Hartmann.
-Freemason, he was for many years the Worshipful Master of "Le Liban" Lodge in Beirut.
+He was for many years the Worshipful Master of "Le Liban" lodge of Freemasons in Beirut.

 George Moussa Sursock had developed close ties with a wide variety of rulers and members of Europe's monarchy, from Franz Joseph of Austria to William of Germany and Louis Prince of Battenberg.
-Moussa was also involved in Freemasonry, as is evidenced in archives and letters addressed to the Grand Orient in Paris, dated April 1906, as well as in other sources such as "Les Grandes Families."
+Moussa was also involved in Freemasonry, as is evidenced in archives and letters addressed to the Grand Orient in Paris, dated April 1906, as well as in other sources such as "Les Grandes Familles".

-Alfred Bey Sursock married Donna Maria Teresa Serra, daughter of Francesco Serra, 7th Duke of Cassano.
-His daughter Yvonne married the British aristocrat Sir Desmond Cochrane, 3rd Bart. and became known as Lady Cochrane Sursock.
-His first cousin once removed Nicolas married his wife's sister Donna Vittoria Serra of the Dukes di Cassano, younger daughter of the 7th Duke di Cassano.
-Nicolas' eldest sister Mathilde married Marchese Alberto Theodoli, and his youngest, Isabelle, married Prince Marcantonio Colonna, the head of the Colonna family, one of the most ancient Roman family whose history spans nine hundred years.
+Alfred Sursock married Maria Teresa Serra, daughter of Francesco Serra, 7th Duke of Cassano.
+His daughter Yvonne married the British aristocrat Desmond Cochrane and became known as Lady Cochrane.
+Alfred's first cousin once removed, Nicolas, married his wife's younger sister Vittoria.
+Nicolas's eldest sister Mathilde married Alberto Theodoli, and his youngest sister Isabelle married Prince Marcantonio Colonna, the head of the ancient Colonna family of Rome.

-Catherine Aleya Beriketti Sursock, who was born in Alexandria, Egypt in 1938 and was formerly the wife of Lebanese aristocrat Cyril Sursock (son of Nicolas Sursock and Donna Vittoria Serra of the Dukes di Cassano), married Prince Sadruddin Aga Khan in November 1972 in the British West Indies.
-(His father, Sir Sultan Muhammad Shah, Aga Khan III is said to have traced his bloodline to the Prophet Muhammad and was the leader of the Ismailis, who form the second largest branch of Shia Islam).
-The Prince's marriage to Catherine brought with it three sons: Alexandre Sursock, who married Thai Mom Rajawongse Charuvan Rangsit Prayurasakdi, Marc Sursock and Nicolas Sursock.
+Catherine Aleya Beriketti Sursock, who was born in Alexandria, Egypt in 1938 and was formerly the wife of Cyril Sursock (son of Nicolas Sursock and Vittoria Serra), married Prince Sadruddin Aga Khan in November 1972 in the British West Indies.
+The prince's marriage to Catherine brought with it three sons: Alexandre Sursock, Marc Sursock and Nicolas Sursock.